-A. Financial instruments - by category and fair values hierarchy
+A. Financial instruments - by category and fair values hierarchy i.
+As at 31st March 2023 Rs. in Lakhs

 The following table shows the carrying amounts and fair value of financial assets and financial liabilities, including their levels in the fair value hierarchy.